First steps with Dante

 Step 1: Connect Devices to Network

 If you connect a Dante-enabled mixing board, make sure to also connect your PC/Mac running the Dante Controller to the network.
-If you don’t have a mixing console at your fingertoes you can also use and configure KLANG equipment with the Dante Virtual Soundcard.
-DVS allows you to send and receive audio with your computer.
+If you don’t have a mixing console at your fingertips, you can also use and configure KLANG equipment with the Dante Virtual Soundcard (DVS).
+The DVS allows you to send and receive audio with your computer.
 With DVS, your computer can be routed with the Dante Controller just like any other Dante equipment.

-– If you are unsure about the network switch setting of KLANG:fabrik or KLANG:vier connect your computer running Dante controller to the Dante port and set the switch configuration mode to “Switch attached Control” to start.
-Read more on how to chance and on what mode is suitable for your setup… –
+– If you are unsure about the network switch setting of KLANG:fabrik or KLANG:vier connect your computer running the Dante controller to the Dante port and set the switch configuration mode to “Switch attached Control” to start.
+Read more on how to change modes and on what mode is most suitable for your setup… –

 Step 2: Open Dante Controller